cabarius/ToyBox/ToyBox/README.txt

     Party Editor: 67
     Search 'n Pick: 70 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1

 Ver 1.1.11
-    Getting ready for 1.2.0 but doing a pre-release as 1.1.11 Moved Level Up related tweaks to a new tab called 'Level Up' Blueprint Browser UI has been revamped
+    Getting ready for 1.2.0 but doing a pre-release as 1.1.11 Moved Level Up related tweaks to a new tab called 'Level Up' Pick & Search UI has been revamped
         Categories are now in a column on the left Most categories have a subtype filter
         Areas can now be teleported directly.